What is Pagella Politica

 Who we are?

-Pagella Politica is a Srls (“società a responsabilità limitata semplificata”, according to the Italian laws) founded at the end of 2013 by 10 partners: Pietro Curatolo, Daniele De Bernardin, Federica Fusi, Giorgio Gagnor, Amerigo Lombardi, Alexios Mantzarlis, Flavia Mi, Andrea Saviolo, Silvia Sommariva and Carlo Starace.
+Pagella Politica is a Srls (“società a responsabilità limitata semplificata”, according to the Italian laws) established at the end of 2013 by 10 partners: Pietro Curatolo, Daniele De Bernardin, Federica Fusi, Giorgio Gagnor, Amerigo Lombardi, Alexios Mantzarlis, Flavia Mi, Andrea Saviolo, Silvia Sommariva and Carlo Starace.

-None of the founders or staffers are members of political parties and/or organisations, and the lack of political involvement is a key prerequisite in order to work or cooperate with Pagella Politica, preventively verified during the selection process.
+None of the founders or staffers are members of political parties and/or organisations, and the lack of political involvement is a key prerequisite in order to work or cooperate with Pagella Politica, which we verify during the selection process.
 We do not support a candidate in any election nor advocate or take policy positions on any issues.

 If you want to know more about us, you can find our bios here.

 How is the project financed?

-Presently, Pagella Politica is financed mainly by our content providing activities.
-In 2016 and 2017, three clients form more or less 90 per cent of our income, integrated by training services and participations to events.
-Training activities are listed here.
-In 2018, we started our cooperation with Facebook, which therefore became one of our main clients.
+Presently, Pagella Politica is financed mainly by our content-providing activities.
+In 2016 and 2017, 90 per cent of our income was based on services provided to three clients formed.
+We also provide training services and participate as speakers or panelists to relevant events.
+The training activities we undertook are listed here.
+In 2018, we started our cooperation with Facebook, who is now one of our main clients.
+More details on our partnerships follows:

-- RAI: since four years, we have a weekly presence in TV programs by RAI2, one of the three main channels of the Italian public broadcaster.
-In 2016-2018, the collaboration has been with “Night Tabloid” and, during the electoral campaign, with “Kronos”.
+- RAI: starting in 2014, we have a weekly appearance on RAI2, one of the three main TV channels of the Italian public broadcaster.
+In 2016-2018, we collaborated with “Night Tabloid” and, during the electoral campaign, with “Kronos”.
 Our segments are available here.

-- AGI: we produce 5 fact-checks a week for AGI - Agenzia Giornalistica Italia, one of the main Italian newswire service.
-Our articles are visible here.
+- AGI: we currently provide 5 fact-checks a week for AGI - Agenzia Giornalistica Italia, one of the main Italian newswire services.
+Our articles are available here.

 What exactly do we do?

-1. We have an automated system that allows us to monitor politicians’ statements by constantly reviewing - the main Italian newspapers, both print and online, at a national and local level - the leading press agencies - politicians’ websites and twitter profiles - national political party websites - ministerial and government websites - politicians’ Youtube videos
+1. We have an automated system that allows us to monitor politicians’ statements by constantly reviewing the main Italian newspapers, both print and online, at a national and local level; we also monitor the leading press agencies; politicians’ websites and twitter profiles; national political party websites; ministerial and government websites; politicians’ Youtube videos;